Angela Anaconda: Conception

-Created by Joanna Ferrone and Sue Rose, the show began as a series of shorts on the Nickelodeon sketch comedy series, KaBlam!
-Decode Entertainment and C.O.R.E.
+Created by Joanna Ferrone and Sue Rose, the show first started as a small series of shorts on Nickelodeon's animated sketch series, KaBlam!
+Toronto, ON-based Decode Entertainment (now known as "WildBrain") and now-defunct C.O.R.E.
 Digital Pictures developed Angela Anaconda into a long-form series in 1999.

 Animation

-The show features cutout animation, in which characters are created using black-and-white photographs.
+The show features cutout animation, in which characters are made using grayscale photographs.
 The production studio, C.O.R.E.
 Digital Pictures, used Elastic Reality software to superimpose models' faces onto computer-generated bodies and backgrounds.

-Broadcast and release
+Telecast and home release

-The show aired on Fox Family Channel, Nickelodeon and Starz Kids and Family in the United States.
+The show formerly aired on Fox Family (now as Freeform) until 2001, along Nickelodeon and Starz Kids and Family in the United States.
 Teletoon aired it in Canada.
-Internationally, the series was broadcast on Nickelodeon or Cartoon Network were available and Channel 4 in the United Kingdom.
+Internationally, the series was broadcast on Nickelodeon.
+In the UK, Angela Anaconda aired on Cartoon Network, Channel 4 and Pop.

-Although the series has not had a full DVD release, the first twenty episodes were distributed across four volumes in Australia, where the program is broadcast on Nickelodeon Australia.
-It was also broadcast on the ABC during the late 1990s until the early 2010s.
+Although the series has not had a complete DVD release, the first 20 episodes were distributed across four volumes in Australia, where the program is broadcast on Nickelodeon and ABC Kids.

 In France, an Angela Anaconda channel is available on Pluto TV.

+As of 2025, the show is now streamed for free on The Roku Channel.

 Reception

 Critical response

-Angela Anaconda received high ratings and mixed to negative reviews from critics.
+Angela Anaconda received high ratings and mixed reviews from critics.
 Barb Stuewe of The Ledger noted that while "the humor doesn't always come off," the show "is sometimes quite funny."
 Evan Levine of the Rome News-Tribune was critical of the show's look and feel, stating that "the series' unique, cut-out style of animation seems trendy for its own sake."
 Scott Moore of The Washington Post called Angela Anaconda "more imaginative than anything ever seen in art class."
 Co-creator Sue Rose noted in an interview with The New York Times that despite having a primarily female cast, the show had become popular with both sexes.
 She writes, "the most frequent feedback we get is from parents of boys ... they say: 'My boys watch it and they love it.
 I never thought they would.'
 These are not just girls' shows, they're kids shows."

-The Sydney Morning Herald gave it the award for best children's show of 2001, call it a "cute and sassy animation".
+The Sydney Morning Herald gave it the award for best children's show of 2001, calling it a "cute and sassy animation".